PlumpMath/DesignPatterns-388/readme.md

 * A Factory now represents a "family" of objects that it can create
 * Factories may have more than one factory method

+#### Null Object Module

+##### Null Object Pattern

+**Intent:**
+* Rid program logic of null checks (guard clauses) where possible
+* Provide a non-functional object in place of a null reference
+* Allow methods to be called on Null objects, unlike a null reference

+**Objections/Criticism:**
+* Can make bugs/errors appear as normal program execution
+* In most cases no compiler error would occur when the Null Object is a reference type; could lead to run time errors instead of compile time errors
+* Some overhead involved in checking for Null Object versus checking for null(nil)
+* Must be used anywhere in the codebase where null is assigned currently -- otherwise there isn't a strong guarantee that the Null Object(s) will always be returned